jasii/06-Boggle/docs/HOWTO.md

 $$2^{15} = 32,768 < 39,391 < 65,536 = 2^{16}$$
-Each comparison cuts the number of elements we must consider in half, and cutting a number between $2^{15}$ and $2^{16}$ in half 16 times will reduce it to 1.
+Each comparison cuts the number of elements we must consider in half, and cutting a number between $2^{15}$ and $2^{16}$ in half 16 times will reduce it to less than 1.
 The number of operations required for binary search is proportional to the logarithm base 2 of the length of the list to be searched.